Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 When Should I Go to the ER?

 Don't be embarrassed to get medical help if you think you need it.
-These situations call for emergency care:
+Get emergency care if:

 • You take your asthma medicine and your flare-up doesn't get any better.